gregormaclaine/LeagueAnnouncements/README.md

-/claim_profile {index} - Links discord account to tracked player (Pings you when announcements involve you) /unclaim_profile {index} - Unlinks discord account from tracked player
+/claim_profile {index} - Links discord account to tracked player (Pings you when announcements involve you) /unclaim_profile {index} - Unlinks discord account from tracked player /who_claims {index} - Get list of users who have claimed an account

 /set_channel {channel} {silent=false} - Set channel to which the announcements will be sent /run_checks - Manually check for new announcements (This is done automatically every 5 minutes)